On This Page

 Consular Travel Advice

-Due to ongoing violence, Canada (GAC) and Australia (DFAT) advise avoiding travel to the provinces of Yala, Pattani, Narathiwat, and Songkhla.
-US (DOS) and UK (FCO) have more limited warnings.
+Due to ongoing violence, Canada (GAC) advises avoiding travel to the provinces of Yala, Pattani, Narathiwat, and Songkhla.
+US (DOS), UK (FCO), and Australia (DFAT) have more limited warnings.

 Terrorism Risk